Athens Sounio Poseidon temple

 Location: Cape Sounion

-The Temple of Poseidon in Sounion Athens: Cape Sounion is found about 70 km to the south-east of Athens, on the southernmost tip of Attica peninsula.
+The Temple of Poseidon in Cape Sounion is located about 70 km from Athens, on the southernmost tip of the Attica peninsula.

-According to the myth, this is the site where Aegeus, king of Athens, fell into the sea because of a misunderstanding.
+According to mythology, this is where Aegeus, king of Athens, fell into the sea because of a misunderstanding.

-Theseus, the son of Aegeus, had traveled to Crete to kill Minotaur, the legendary monster who lived in the palace of Knossos, and to release Athens from the obligation to send seven boys and seven girls every year to the king of Crete, only to be eaten by Minotaur.
+Theseus, the son of Aegeus, had traveled to Crete to kill the Minotaur, the legendary monster who lived in the palace of Knossos.
+He wanted to release Athens from the obligation to send seven boys and seven girls every year to the king of Crete, only to be eaten by the Minotaur.

-Theseus thus had said to his father that if he killed Minotaur, he would hoist a white sail on the return home.
+Theseus promised his father that if he killed the Minotaur, he would hoist a white sail on the return home.

-Theseus indeed killed Minotaur and was returning to Athens safe and well but unfortunately, he forgot to hoist white sail and had a black sail on his mast.
+The hero did kill the Minotaur and was returning to Athens safe and well.
+Unfortunately, though, he forgot to hoist white sails and had a black sail on his mast.

 Aegeus saw the black sail from Cape Sounion and believed that his son was dead.

-His despair made him fall into the sea and, later on, the Athenians gave the sea his name, the Aegean Sea.
+His despair made him fall into the sea and, later on, the Athenians named the sea after him, thus the Aegean Sea.

 Top Tours and activities